 Turkish Ice Cream or dondurma is my absolute favorite snack among Turkish street foods.
 It is completely different from what you have tried elsewhere – it’s chewy, dense, and resistant to melting!

-The ice cream here is made from two thickening ingredients – Arab gum or the mastic resin, and a flour made from the root of a young purple orchid called salep.
+The ice cream is made from two thickening ingredients – Arab gum or the mastic resin, and a flour made from the root of a young purple orchid called salep.
 These two components are added to the basic sugar and milk mixture.

 Turkish street food that is ideal for a quick bite or lunch

 Balik Ekmek or the fish sandwich is the simplest yet very delicious quick bite among Turkish street foods.
-Found in Eminonu and Karakoy areas, Balik Ekkmek, probably, is the second most famous Turkish food in Istanbul.
+Found in Eminonu and Karakoy areas, Balik Ekkmek is probably the second most famous Turkish food in Istanbul.
 It calls for grilled fish filet, onions, lettuce, and a squeeze of lemon juice.

 - Eminönü square